erc7824/nitrolite-example/docs/chapter-1-wallet-connect.md

 // filepath: src/App.tsx
 import { useState } from 'preact/hooks';
 import { createWalletClient, custom, type Address, type WalletClient } from 'viem';
-import { mainnet } from 'viem/chains';
+// TODO: specify that we are using only the mainnet chain or move to a separate file for chains, to easily change it. import { mainnet } from 'viem/chains';
 import { PostList } from './components/PostList/PostList';
 import { posts } from './data/posts';